Different Graphs in Statistics

 For this reason, people who constantly organize and arrange data create visual representations called graphs to summarize them.

 Graphs are indispensable tools for those who generate information and insights from their data.
-Statisticians, scientists, economists, teachers, and even political analysts use graphs for their studies as well as to share their expert opinions with the public.
+Statisticians, scientists, economists, teachers, and even political analysts use graphs for their studies and to share their expert opinions with the public.

 However, you don’t need to be a professional to analyze a graph.
-Graphs are created so that people can easily grasp information extracted from a data set.
+Graphs are created so that people can quickly grasp information extracted from a data set.

 Click below to go to the main reviewers: